Justise Winslow: Memphis Grizzlies (2020–2021)

 On February 6, 2020, Winslow was acquired by the Memphis Grizzlies in a three-team trade also involving the Minnesota Timberwolves.
 On July 21, the Grizzlies announced that Winslow had suffered a hip injury during team practice and would miss the rest of the 2019–20 season.

 Los Angeles Clippers (2021–2022)

 On August 8, 2021, Winslow signed a two-year contract with the Los Angeles Clippers.

-Portland Trail Blazers (2022–present)
+Portland Trail Blazers (2022–2023)

 On February 4, 2022, Winslow was traded, alongside Eric Bledsoe, Keon Johnson, and a 2025 second-round pick, to the Portland Trail Blazers in exchange for Norman Powell and Robert Covington.

 On December 21, 2022, during a 101–98 loss to the Oklahoma City Thunder, Winslow exited the game with a left ankle injury.
 On December 26, the Trail Blazers announced that he had been diagnosed with a Grade 2 ankle sprain and would be re-evaluated in two weeks.
-After the All-Star break, Winslow received a second opinion on his injury and underwent a bone morrow aspirate concentrate procedure in March to address further discomfort in his left ankle.
+After the All-Star break, Winslow received a second opinion on his injury and underwent a bone marrow aspirate concentrate procedure in March to address further discomfort in his left ankle.
+On March 29, he underwent season-ending left ankle surgery.

+Raptors 905 (2023–2024)

+On October 20, 2023, Winslow signed with the Toronto Raptors, but was waived the same day.
+On October 30, 2023, Winslow joined Raptors 905.

+On February 10, 2024, Winslow signed a 10-day contract with Toronto, but didn't play for them.
+On February 20, he returned to Raptors 905.

+Wisconsin Herd (2024–2025)

+On October 16, 2024, Winslow signed with the Milwaukee Bucks, but was waived the next day.
+On October 28, he joined the Wisconsin Herd.